Damien4822/Oracle_Frontend/README.md

+#
+Wont updating this project anymore.
+Details at the Oracle_Backend Repo.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.